 With the passage of the 1968 Uniform Monday Holiday Act, Congress changed the date of Decoration Day to occur annually on the last Monday of May.
-In the law the name was also officially changed to “Memorial Day.”
+In the law the name also officially changed to “Memorial Day.”

 History of Juneteenth Holiday

 The Juneteenth National Independence Day holiday is the most recent federal holiday passed into law.
-In June 2021 Congress passed a law creating Juneteenth as a federal holiday to be celebrated annually on June 19th.
+In June 2021 Congress passed a law creating Juneteenth as a federal holiday celebrated annually on June 19th.

 Though President Abraham Lincoln’s Gettysburg address in 1863 outlawed slavery in Confederate states, it was only enforced upon the occupation of Union troops.